A Survey on Decentralized Federated Learning: Background and Preliminaries

 \subsubsection{Communication Architecture}

-There are two main types of architectures for FL systems: centralized and decentralized.
-The centralized architecture follows a client-server model, where a central entity (referred to as the server) acts as the \textit{orchestrator}.
-Its role involves coordinating the entire distributed training process, including the aggregation of individual local models sent by the clients into a single global model.
-On the other hand, in a decentralized architecture, there is no clear distinction between client and server roles.
-Each client has the potential to act as a server, taking turns in aggregating the current global model and transmitting it to other clients in a random manner during each round.
-Implementing \textit{decentralized} FL systems poses significant challenges and can be categorized into two main categories: traditional distributed computing methods, such as peer-to-peer (P2P) approaches, and those utilizing Blockchain technology.\\ In this survey, we will examine and assess the most relevant approaches to decentralized FL that have been proposed in the existing literature.
+The centralized architecture follows a client-server model, where a central entity acts as the \textit{orchestrator}.
+Its role involves coordinating the entire distributed training process, including aggregating individual local models sent by clients into a single global model.
+On the other hand, in a decentralized architecture, there is no fixed distinction between client and server roles.
+Instead, each participant can both train on local data and aggregate models received from its neighbors; in some designs, aggregation responsibilities may rotate or be assigned to a subset of nodes.
+We contrast the client–server FL pipeline with its decentralized counterpart in Figure~\ref{fig:dfl-arch}.

+Implementing \textit{decentralized} FL systems poses significant challenges and can be categorized into two main categories: traditional distributed computing methods, such as P2P approaches, and those utilizing blockchain technology.\\ In this survey, we will examine and assess the most relevant approaches to decentralized FL that have been proposed in the existing literature.